 No enrollment is required, but we do ask that you answer a few basic questions for the Hawai'i Foodbank and show ID.

-Every Wednesday from 10a-12p, we also offer financial assistance to those that live within the 96822 zip code.
+Every Wednesday from 10a-12p, we also offer financial assistance to those that live in Clean & Sober houses or reside within 968... zip codes.
 We will write one $50 check per year to your landlord or HECo.
 In order to receive assistance, you must provide ID and your rental agreement or your latest HECo bill.